Payday Loan Repayment 101

 The payday loan repayment process varies from lender to lender.
 Many storefront lenders only accept payday loan payments in person during business hours.
 By contrast, online lenders like CashNetUSA let you easily repay over the Internet.
 If you’ve ever set up an automated bill payment, you’re already familiar with how online repayment works: We use Automated Clearing House (ACH) to electronically process your loan payment.
-Simply provide CashNetUSA with your checking account information, authorize a withdrawal on your loan due date and we’ll make the draw on the set date.
+You authorize us to debit a payment from your checking account on your scheduled due date, and we’ll make the draw on that set date.

 Generally, the best option is to repay a loan in full.
 In this case, the full amount owed — the amount borrowed plus interest and fees — is withdrawn from your checking account on or before the loan’s due date.
 Paying in full is almost always the best option because it means less spent in fees and interest.
 These additional charges can start to build up if you split your payments or get an extension.